NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 # Repository

-The Repository view is the primary method of accessing data in the GDC Data Portal.
+The Repository Page is the primary method of accessing data in the GDC Data Portal.
 It provides an overview of all cases and files available in the GDC and offers users a variety of filters for identifying and browsing cases and files of interest.
-Users can access Repository View from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/repository](https://portal.gdc.cancer.gov/repository).
+Users can access the Repository Page from the GDC Data Portal front page, from the Data Portal toolbar, or directly at [https://portal.gdc.cancer.gov/repository](https://portal.gdc.cancer.gov/repository).

 On the left, a panel of data facets allows users to filter cases and files using a variety of criteria.
 If facet filters are applied, the tabs on the right will display information about matching cases and files.
 If no filters are applied, the tabs on the right will display information about all available data.